Online Bachelor of Science in Workforce Development

 Become a distinguished leader in your field

-The Bachelor of Applied Science (BAS) in Workforce Leadership program is designed for those looking to step up in their career — to dive deeper into the knowledge and expertise it takes to become a true leader and to build upon the foundation that has already been established in their Associate of Applied Science degree.
+The Online Bachelor of Science in Workforce Development program is designed for those looking to step up in their career — to dive deeper into the knowledge and expertise it takes to become a true leader.

 Too often when transferring to a new college, students see a substantial amount of their transfer credits lost, forcing them to basically start over at a foundational level.
 At William Woods University, we are committed to minimizing the loss of transfer credits and making it easy for you to graduate on time.

 As a graduate of the Workforce Leadership program, you will be prepared to apply ethical reasoning to typical situations that occur in the workforce, develop a leadership style appropriate for leading in a diverse workplace, evaluate information systems and technology to lead an organization more efficiently, create business and financial reports, and evaluate financial and societal needs of the 21st century workforce.

 Take unique courses designed to prepare you to manage and lead a diverse workforce, some of which include: Leading Teams, Race and Ethnicity, Built Environment in American History, and Elementary Spanish